Manila: 10 Things to Do in the Vibrant Capital of the Philippines

 5. National Museum

-The National Museum of the Philippines is an excellent sightseeing destination in Manila.
-It serves an educational, cultural, and scientific institution that preserves various permanent national collections which feature the archeological, anthropological, ethnographic, visual artistry of the Philippines.
-It operates various museums such as the National Museum of Anthropology, the National Museum of Fine Arts, the National Planetarium, and the National Museum of Natural History.
-Each of these structures houses prominent collections that would showcase the rich history and artistry of the Philippines.
-Each of the museums is worth visiting.
+The National Museum of the Philippines is an excellent spot for understanding the culture, history and art of Manila and the whole of the Philippines.
+It serves as an educational, cultural, and scientific institution that preserves various permanent national collections which feature the archaeological, anthropological, ethnographic and visual artistry of the Philippines.
+It operates various museums such as the National Museum of Anthropology, the National Museum of Fine Arts, the National Planetarium and the National Museum of Natural History.
+Each of these structures houses prominent collections that showcase the rich history and artistry of the country.

 6. Rizal Park

-The Rizal Park, known in Filipino as Liwasang Rizal, is a historical urban park in Manila that is dedicated to Jose Rizal, the national hero of the Philippines.
+Rizal Park, known in Filipino as Liwasang Rizal, is a historical urban park in Manila that is dedicated to Jose Rizal, a national hero of the Philippines.
 Also known as Luneta Park or just Luneta, the Rizal Park is a significant site in the history of the Philippines because it was the place where Jose Rizal was executed on December 30, 1896.
 The monument which stands at the heart of the park is built in his honor.
-When sightseeing around Rizal Park, you will also see other attractions such as the Noli me Tangere Garden, the Flower Clock, Diorama of Rizal's Martyrdom, and the Gallery of Heroes, among others.
+When walking around Rizal Park, you'll also come across some other famous attractions such as the Noli me Tangere Garden, the Flower Clock, Diorama of Rizal's Martyrdom and the Gallery of Heroes.

-The Baywalk is another distinct sightseeing destination that could be found along the Roxas Boulevard in Manila.
-It is a seaside promenade that is overlooking the majestic Manila Bay.
-The Baywalk stretches two kilometers long from the Cultural Center of the Philippines and the United States Embassy and just past the Manila Yacht Club.
-This sightseeing destination is a famous venue where locals and tourists go to especially at dusk where onlookers watch the sunset.
-Various cafes could also be found near Baywalk where tourists could try local cuisines.
+The Baywalk is another distinct sightseeing destination that can be found along the Roxas Boulevard in Manila.
+This seaside promenade overlooks the iconic Manila Bay.
+The Baywalk stretches two kilometers from the Cultural Center of the Philippines and the United States Embassy and just past the Manila Yacht Club.
+This sightseeing spot is especially popular at dusk where visitors come to watch the sunset.
+Various cafes could also be found near Baywalk where tourists can try local cuisines.

 8. Fort Santiago

-Upon entering Intramuros, you will surely witness Fort Santiago, a citadel which was first built by Miguel Lopez de Legazpi, a Spanish conquistador, when he established the city of Manila.
+Upon entering Intramuros, it's hard to miss the imposing Fort Santiago, a citadel which was first built by Miguel Lopez de Legazpi, a Spanish conquistador, when he established the city of Manila.
 It is known in Spanish as Fuerte de Santiago and in Filipino as Moog ng Santiago.
-Ths fort is one of the most significant historical sites that could be found in Manila because there were a lot of lives which were lost in its prisons during the Spanish Colonial Period and the World War II.
-It was named after Saint James, the patron saint of Spain.
+This fort is one of the most significant historical sites that can be found in Manila because there were a lot of lives which were lost in its prisons during the Spanish Colonial Period and World War II.

 9. Paco Park

-The Paco Park is a recreational garden that could be found in Manila.
-Originally called as Cementerio General de Dilao, Paco Park used to be the municipal cemetery of Manila which was built by the Dominicals during the Spanish colonial era.
-The park is noted for its circular shape, with an inner circular fort where the original cemetery once stood.
-A small Roman Catholic chapel was also constructed inside the park in honor of St. Pancratius.
-At present, Paco Park is an excellent place for sightseeing, for weddings, receptions, and other events.
+The Paco Park is a recreational garden in the center of Manila.
+Originally called the Cementerio General de Dilao, Paco Park used to be the municipal cemetery of Manila which was built by the Dominicals during the Spanish colonial era.
+The park is noted for its circular shape, with an inner fort where the original cemetery once stood.
+A small Roman Catholic chapel was also constructed inside the park in honor of St. Pancras.

 10. Casa Manila

-Casa Manila is a museum that could be found within the walls of Intramuros in Manila.
-It depts the colonial lifestyle during the Spanish colonization of the Philippines.
+Casa Manila is a museum found within the walls of Intramuros in Manila.
+It gives a fascinating insight into the colonial lifestyle during the Spanish colonization of the Philippines.
 Casa Manila is a replica of the San Nicolas House which was once located in the Calle Jaboneros.
-Inside the house, you will see various furniture and artifacts that would transport you back in time when the Philippines was still under the Spanish regime.
-It would be remarkable sightseeing around Casa Manila.
+Inside the house, you'll see various furniture and artifacts that transport you back in time to when the Philippines was still under the Spanish regime.

-From churches to old structures, sightseeing tourists will surely be amazed by the different attractions that could be found around the city of Manila.
-Be sure to take your time visiting each of the destinations so that you could experience the rich and fascinating heritage of Manila.
+From churches to old structures, tourists are sure to be amazed by the incredible attractions that can be found around the city of Manila.
+Be sure to take your time visiting each of the city's popular destinations so that you can experience the rich and fascinating heritage of Manila.